Access & Borrowing

 All faculty are encouraged to collaborate with librarians to review existing library collections, to recommend library items for weeding, and to request purchases of library materials relating to their respective disciplines or programs.
 To schedule a collection development consultation or request a purchase, please contact Nghiem Thai at firstname.lastname@example.org.
 All requests are evaluated in accordance with the Library’s collection development policy, and acquisition is contingent upon the availability of funds.
 If approved for purchase, it may take 4-8 weeks for ordering and processing.

 Teaching faculty may place their own copies of textbooks and other course materials (lab manuals, solutions manuals, study guides, etc.) on reserve for students to borrow.
 Reserve materials may be checked out for two hours at a time for use in the Library only.
-If you would like to place an item on reserve, please bring it to the Circulation Desk along with a completed Reserve Materials Form.
+If you would like to place an item on reserve, please bring it to the Circulation Desk and fill out a Reserve Materials Form.
 To request that the Library purchase a textbook for the reserve collection or for further information, please contact Christana Forlastro, Senior Library Technician, at email@example.com.

 Instruction & Orientation